Bridging 4D QFTs and 2D VOAs via 3D high-temperature EFTs: Discussion and open questions

 In the context of Lagrangian theories, such preferred boundary conditions $H_\varepsilon$ were identified in \cite{Dedushenko:2023cvd} as the $\mathcal{N}=(0,4)$ Neumann, deformed to be compatible with the topological 3d A-twist.
 In the notation $H_\varepsilon$, $\varepsilon$ stands for this deformation, referred to as the Costello-Gaiotto deformation \cite{Costello:2018fnz,Costello:2018swh}.
 Before discussing the possible modifications in the non-Lagrangian context of our main interest here, let us explain how the $(0,4)$ Neumann boundary conditions reproduce the SCFT Schur index in Lagrangian cases.

-First, our $r$-twisting is trivial in Lagrangian theories, meaning that there exists only one sheet, corresponding to the ordinary supersymmetric circle reduction.
+First, our $r$-twisting is trivial in Lagrangian theories due to the $U(1)_r$ charge quantization of $\mathcal{N}=2$ multiplets, meaning that there exists only one sheet, corresponding to the ordinary supersymmetric circle reduction.
 It always gives a (not necessarily dominant \cite{ArabiArdehali:2023bpq}) holonomy saddle at the origin, yielding a 3d $\mathcal{N}=4$ theory with the same field content as that obtained from the naive dimensional reduction.
 The $(0,4)$ Neumann boundary conditions amount to $(0,2)$ Neumann on all multiplets, except for the adjoint chirals in the 3d $\mathcal{N}=4$ vectors that should have $(0,2)$ Dirichlet.
 For compatibility with the A-twist, we use $U(1)_H$ as the $\mathcal{N}=2$ $R$-symmetry, and compute the half-index using formulas from \cite{Dimofte:2017tpi}.
 The result is:

 matching the Schur index of the Lagrangian 4d $\mathcal{N}=2$ SCFT.
 The weights $\rho_+^\chi$ above go over all the positive weights of the gauge group representation of the chiral multiplets inside the (half-) hypermultiplets, and $n^{}_{\rho_0}$ is the number of zero weights in the chiral multiplets inside (half-) hypers.
 Note that we are not including among $\rho_+^\chi$ the weights of the chiral multiplets inside 4d $\mathcal{N}=2$ vector multiplets.
 From the 3d $\mathcal{N}=2$ perspective, half the numerator contribution $\theta_0(z^\alpha; q)=(z^\alpha; q)(q z^{-\alpha};q)$ in \eqref{eq:indexTheta0} comes from the 3d $\mathcal{N}=2$ vector, while the other half is from its chiral partner.